Review and road test of the Hyundai i30 Fastback

 Take a look at this car.
 Now imagine it without the badges.
 Be honest, would you really guess at it being a Hyundai?
 Thought not.
 The i30 Fastback has the look and feel of a German premium brand model, yet it can be yours for not much more than you'd pay for an ordinary Focus-sized i30 hatch.
 Sounds tempting doesn't it?

-Hyundai says the introduction of this variant underlines its brand policy in 'making premium design accessible to everyone'.
+Hyundai says this variant, launched in 2017, then updated in 2020, underlines its brand policy in 'making premium design accessible to everyone'.
 It's likely to be another step in the company's march towards full automotive credibility.

-Our experience with the standard i30 hatch suggests that ride quality will be one of this Fastback model's strongest suits.
+Ride quality is one of this Fastback model's strongest suits.
 That's down to sophisticated multi-link rear suspension helped by a rigid body fashioned from High Strength Steel.
-Refinement should also be exemplary, thanks to things like anti-vibration engine mounts, hollow driveshafts, smoothly-profiled door handles and double-layered door seals.
+Refinement is also pretty exemplary, thanks to things like anti-vibration engine mounts, hollow driveshafts, smoothly-profiled door handles and double-layered door seals.
 Hyundai says it's put lots of work into ride and handling too, developing this car in Europe at venues like the famous Nurburgring Nordschliefe.

 Design and Build